MarkGunderson/CGOL-PS/README.md

 ![screen](/img/duelinggospergliderguns.png)

-A limited version of Conway's Game of Life written in PowerShell that sacrifices mere orders of magnitude in performance versus a proper implementation.
-The field is finite, wrapping at the edges.
-Each console character represents an upper and lower cell, resulting in double the vertical resolution.
+A limited version of Conway's Game of Life written in PowerShell.

-Pseudo mouse support is included for editing cells.
-If the positioning is off, you may need to adjust the window offset parameters (when you find them, go ahead and update the defaults in the script for your system).
+Features:
+* Mere orders of magnitude less performant than proper GoL implementations
+* Uses the buffer to look kind of okay
+* Pseudo mouse support for editing
+* 10 save slots for all those spicy patterns
+* Change colors!
+Background and foreground!

 Run the script specifying parameters as necessary